 - Prescription drugs prescribed by a doctor and obtained at a pharmacy will be dispensed with a maximum limit of a 30-day supply or fraction thereof.
 For example, if your physician prescribes a 30-day supply of a drug that is packaged in less than a 30-day quantity, such as a 28-day quantity, the pharmacy will fill the prescription by dispensing one package of the drug.
-You will owe one copayment for a 30-day supply dispensed. - Drugs Dispensed in Manufacturer's Original Unbreakable package: Copayments for prescription drugs that are dispensed in a manufacturer's original package are determined by the number of calendar days that are covered by the prescription.
+You will owe one copayment for a 30-day supply dispensed, except in medication synchronization situations. - Drugs Dispensed in Manufacturer's Original Unbreakable package: Copayments for prescription drugs that are dispensed in a manufacturer's original package are determined by the number of calendar days that are covered by the prescription.
 You will owe one copayment for each prescription for up to 59 days, two copayments for 60-89 days, and three copayments for 90-119 days.
-Examples of drugs that come in unbreakable packages are insulin, eye drops and inhalers. - Refills are available if indicated on the original prescription (maximum allowable by law), provided that the refill prescription is purchased only after two-thirds of the original prescription has already been used. - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
+Examples of drugs that come in unbreakable packages are insulin, eye drops and inhalers. - Refills are available if indicated on the original prescription (maximum allowable by law), provided that the refill prescription is purchased only after two-thirds of the original prescription has already been used. - At the discretion of your pharmacist, you may refill your prescriptions for maintenance drugs earlier if you need to synchronize such prescriptions to pick them up at the same time.
+Your copayment for each prescription may be adjusted accordingly.
+Please note: certain limitations or restrictions apply. - A generic equivalent will be dispensed if it is available, unless your physician specifically requires a name brand.
 If you receive a name brand drug that is on the HMSA Essential Prescription Formulary when a federally-approved generic drug is available, and your provider has not specified "Dispense as Written" for the name brand drug, you have to pay the generic copayment plus the difference in cost between the name brand drug and the generic.